UpStride/tutorial/simple-network/README.md

 from upstride.type2.tf.keras import layers
 ```

-The upstride layers maintain the original tensorflow/keras API, making it very straightforward to use.
+The upstride layers maintain the original TensorFlow/Keras API, making it straightforward to use.
 Let's have a look at the network definition:

 ```python
 def simpleNet(input_size: List[int], factor: int, num_classes: int) -> tf.keras.Model: